ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 ## Writing a Function

-The following Ballerina code gives an example of using an HTTP trigger to invoke the function, and an HTTP output binding to respond back to the caller with a message.
+The following Ballerina code gives an example of using an HTTP trigger to invoke the function and an HTTP output binding to respond back to the caller with a message.

 ```ballerina
 import ballerinax/azure_functions as af;